Home | Browse Topics | Family law | A death in the family | Burial and cremation

 If the family can’t agree on where the deceased is to be buried, or whether they’ll be buried or cremated, the person who has the legal power to make these decisions will be the executor named in the deceased’s will.

-If the deceased didn’t leave a will, or if the will is invalid or didn’t name an executor, then this decision-making power usually lies instead with the closest family member, as the person with the best legal claim to deal with the deceased’s property.
+If the deceased didn’t leave a will, or if the will is invalid or didn’t name an executor, then this decision-making power usually lies instead with the closest family member, as they are the person with the best legal claim to deal with the deceased’s property.
 When there’s no will or executor, the deceased’s property is dealt with by a relative appointed by the courts as the “administrator” for the estate (see: “Dealing with the deceased’s property: Wills, intestacy and small estates”).
 There’s a legal order of priority for who the courts will appoint for this: at the top of the list is the spouse or partner, followed by the children, and then parents, sisters/brothers, and aunts/uncles.
 However, you don’t have to have already been appointed administrator to be able to exercise decision-making power about the deceased’s body – what counts is that you’re the one who has priority.

 The executor/administrator has to take into account the views of immediate and wider family, and to consider different cultural, religious and spiritual practices.
 However, they don’t have to actively seek out the family’s views.